engineeringwitharavind/hackerrank/README.md

 This Repository Contains Hackerrank Practice Solutions done by me which will be eventually updated frequently.

-Currently This Repository Contains 30 Days of Code, C Language and SQL Completely.
+Currently This Repository Contains 30 Days of Code, C, Python(in-progress) and SQL Completely.

 - [30 Days of Code](#30-days-of-code)
 - [C Language HackerRank Practice Solutions](#c-language-hackerrank-practice-solutions)